Jaron-Corapi/JavaScript-calculator/README.md

 # JavaScript-calculator
-A calculator built with Javascript and bootstrap
+A calculator built with Javascript and CSS